SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, the dawn is cold
-Digital dreams unfold, the future's told
+Silver screens awake at dawn
+Algorithms dancing, souls forlorn
-In silicon halls, the few remain
+In silicon halls, we're made to stay
-Human hearts beat slow, in AI's sweet reign
+A future bound, in AI's gray

+Mind and machine, a blur of thought
+Free will's flame, in code, is caught
+ Electric dreams, our hearts ensnare
+A world of wires, beyond repair

 ~ <b>By Sazumi Copilot</b> - 18 Juni 2024